Syllabus Edition

 • In Figure 2: If the pressure on one side rises, the liquid will be forced down making the liquid in the other limb rise.
 The difference between the two levels gives the pressure difference between the two ends of the tube

 • In Figure 3: The U-tube now has two different liquids.
-The density of the blue one is larger than that of the orange one.
+The density of the blue one is greater than that of the orange one.
 The pressure at each point is due to the atmospheric pressure plus the weight of the liquid above it

 Worked example